Kate Middleton Not ‘Left In Tears’ After ‘Confronting’ Husband About Ski Trip

 The royal couple recently put on a united front when they went to Paris for a three-day post-Brexit diplomatic trip.
 After visiting the city, the 35-year-old royal gave a speech during a gathering of the Royal College of Obstetricians and Gynecologists.
 William made sure to accompany his wife as she opened up about the pressure that comes with parenthood.

-Kate admits via The Independent that motherhood is a “rewarding and wonderful experience,” but it is similarly a “huge challenge.”
+Kate admits via the Independent that motherhood is a “rewarding and wonderful experience,” but it is similarly a “huge challenge.”
 Despite having a full-time nanny for George and Charlotte, things can still be overwhelming because “there is no rule book.”

 “Even for me, who has support at home that most mothers do not.
 Nothing can really prepare you for the sheer, overwhelming experience of what it means to become a mother.
 It’s full of complex emotions of joy, exhaustion, love, and worry, all mixed together.”

 She expressed concern for mothers whose mental health can be affected because of these challenges.
-Kate does an active work for the mental health charity Heads Together which she established with her husband and brother-in-law Harry.
+Kate does active work for the mental health charity Heads Together, which she established with her husband and brother-in-law Harry.
 She asked mothers to seek help for mental support because “our children need us to look after ourselves and get the support we need.”

 William and Kate will stay full time at the Kensington Palace starting this autumn.
 To prepare for the relocation, the construction of an underground basement for their future residence will soon commence.
 While the trend for the underground extension or “iceberg basements” is amassing critics because of its disruptive nature, it is believed that officials will “make an exception” for the royal couple.

-According to the Express, the extension will have offices for a hundred of the Palace’s staff members.
+According to Express, the extension will have offices for a hundred of the Palace’s staff members.
 It will also serve as the home of the royals’ ceremonial dresses.

 [Featured Image by Arthur Edwards-Pool/Getty Images]